sekharcidambi/gwiki/README.md

 1. **Repository Analysis**: The app fetches repository metadata and structure
 2. **Documentation Discovery**: Automatically finds README files, docs, and markdown files
-3. **AI Enhancement**: Claude AI analyzes and enhances content with summaries and improvements
+3. **AI Enhancement**: Claude Sonnet 4 analyzes and enhances content with summaries and improvements
 4. **Content Processing**: Converts markdown to HTML with syntax highlighting
 5. **Wiki Generation**: Creates a navigable wiki with search functionality and AI insights